 3.4.1 The assessment of Duty of Care should be made the responsibility of the regulatory authority, as it is in other States and Territories, and not the responsibility of the land user.
-In the Northern Territory, for example, there is a system of certification for development projects to ensure consistency across the Territory in the consideration of potential impacts on cultural heritage by development proposals.
-In New South Wales the regulatory authority decide if a CHMP is required, in accordance with very specific triggers for a CHMP in the regulations.
 The mechanisms for assessing Duty of Care in States and Territories other than Queensland not only meet best practice cultural heritage management requirements (Pearson and Sullivan 1995), but also enhance certainty for both the cultural heritage and the developer.